-Practice and Skills Management – How a Lawyer Practices
+Practice and Self Management – How a Lawyer Practises

 The CPLED Competency Framework helps students learn to practice law the right way – for the public, for their firm and for themselves.